 Graphic design is the art of choosing and composing visual elements like typography, images, symbols and colours to communicate the message.
-It is a combination of art, technology and Communication.
-The product of graphic design is where beauty and usability go hand in hand.
+It is a combination of art, technology, and Communication.
+The product of it is where beauty and usability go hand in hand.
 It is one of the top 10 professions in the world with high pay.
 The profession sees a growth of 13% every year.

 History and Evolution of Graphic Design as a Field

 Graphic design is a means of visual communication with a long journey from stone tools to digital tablets.
 History has spanned throughout the entire human existence.
-It is important to know the history as the trains are cyclical and can be inspired from the past.
-The history of graphic design dates back to manuscripts in ancient China, Egypt and Greece.
+It is important to know the history as the trains are cyclical and can be inspired by the past.
+Its history dates back to manuscripts in ancient China, Egypt, and Greece.

 The evidence of early cave paintings ~38,000 BCE shows humans’ inherent drive towards art.
 One of the earliest written languages, the Sumerian written language 3300-3000 BCE, was logographic.
 Chinese printing including wooden block printing, non-papyrus paper printing dates back to 200-1040 CE.

 The digital era of graphic design we see today has slowly approached from 1959 onward.
-The later development of technologies, digital software, art styles, paved the way for photo manipulation, flat design, illustration, etc. The history of graphic design is an ongoing process with new developments and inspirations from the past falling under the cycle.
+The later development of technologies, digital software, and art styles, paved the way for photo manipulation, flat design, illustration, etc. Its history is an ongoing process with new developments and inspirations from the past falling under the cycle.

 Qualification and Skills for a Graphic Designer

-A relevant subject for graphic design is a visual art, but degrees including the following subjects add to the qualification:
+A relevant subject for a graphic designer is visual art, but degrees including the following subjects add to the qualification:

 - Graphic Design